All You Need to Know About Roofing Materials

 The roofing material that’s right for your home should work for both your architectural style and your climate.
 Making the smartest choice in material is the first and best way to avoid pricey repairs down the line.

-Wood shingles and shakes are a favorite in both the Pacific Northwest and Western regions.
+Wood shake shingles are a favorite in both the Pacific Northwest and Western regions.
 Featuring a price that’s twice as much as asphalt (but with the same life expectancy), these uniformly machine-sawed—and sometimes handmade—materials offer a timeless, rustic charm to any home.
 If you’re drawn to this look, however, be weary; some municipal fire codes forbid the use of wood shingles, even though some now have a factory-applied treatment that makes the wood resistant to fire.

 Slate is among the most durable roofing materials due to its heavy, natural stone composition.
 Although these qualities make it the most expensive—rounding out about 12 to 20 times the cost of asphalt—it may be worth the extra cost, as it can last over 100 years.

 Popular for flat or low-slope roofs, aluminum, steel, and copper models can be molded or pressed to mimic other types of materials, like shingles and tiles.
-Durable, lightweight, and weather- and fire-resistant, these roofing styles can last about 35 years and are similar in cost to tile, clay, or cement.
+Durable, lightweight, and weather- and fire-resistant, metal roofing styles can last about 35 years and are similar in cost to tile, clay, or cement.

 If you want a slate or wood look, but don’t want to overspend, try synthetic, polymer, or composite roofing.
 These man-made options are offered in lookalike styles that copy the popular albeit expensive materials.
 Synthetic, polymer, or composite tiles are also lightweight, durable, and comparable to the lower price of asphalt.
 This material can last up to 50 years and requires little effort to maintain.